 Has your country established, where appropriate, a long statute of limitations period for offences covered by the Convention and a longer period where the alleged offender has evaded the administration of justice (art.
 11, para.
 5)?

 Yes Yes, in part No

-If the answer is “No”, please specify the type of measures adopted by your country
+If the answer is “Yes, in part” or “No”, please specify the type of measures adopted by your country

-Yes No

-In your country, are discretionary powers - if any - relating to the prosecution of offences covered by this Convention exercised to maximize the effectiveness of law enforcement agents with regards to the need to deter the commission of such offences? (art.
-11 paragraph 2)]
+[optional] In your country, are discretionary powers - if any - relating to the prosecution of offences covered by this Convention exercised to maximize the effectiveness of law enforcement agents with regards to the need to deter the commission of such offences? (art.
+11 paragraph 2)] [USA, Jamaica, Switzerland, Mexico: delete]

 Yes Yes, in part No

 Has your country taken measures to ensure that conditions imposed in connection with decisions on release pending trial or appeal take into consideration the need to ensure the presence of the defendant at subsequent criminal proceedings (art.
 11, para.
 3)?
+(AGREED)

 Yes No